William Bradford Huie

 William Bradford Huie (November 13, 1910 – November 20, 1986) was an American writer, investigative reporter, editor, national lecturer, and television host.
-His credits include twenty-one books that sold over 30 million copies worldwide.
+His credits include 21 books that sold over 30 million copies worldwide.
 In addition to writing 14 bestsellers, he wrote hundreds of articles that appeared in all of the major magazines and newspapers of the day.

 Huie wrote several books about controversial topics related to World War II and the Civil Rights Movement.
-He was also known for the practice of checkbook journalism, paying subjects to gain interviews and articles about them.
+He practiced checkbook journalism, paying subjects to gain interviews and articles about them.
 In January 1956 he published an interview in Look magazine in which two of the six white men who killed Emmett Till admitted their guilt and described their crime.
 He could not acquire releases from the other four, so he altered the story to fit his narrative.
 They had been acquitted at trial several months previously by an all-white jury.

 Six of Huie's books were adapted as feature films during the 1950s, 1960s and 1970s.

 Early life and career

-Born in Hartselle, Alabama in 1910, William Bradford Huie was the son of John Bradford and Margaret Lois (Brindley) Huie, and was the eldest of three children.
+Born in Hartselle, Alabama, in 1910, William Bradford Huie was the son of John Bradford and Margaret Lois (Brindley) Huie, and was the eldest of three children.
 He attended Morgan County High School and graduated as class valedictorian.
 He attended the University of Alabama, graduating Phi Beta Kappa in 1930.

-From 1932 to 1936, Huie worked as a journalist for the Birmingham Post newspaper.
+From 1932 to 1936, Huie worked as a journalist for the Birmingham Post.
 In 1934, he married his grammar school sweetheart, Ruth Puckett.
 Their wedding took place in her parents' home in Hartselle.
 Huie later described the scene in his largely autobiographical first novel, Mud on the Stars (1942).

 In late 1938, Huie was in Los Angeles and worked independently as an undercover reporter to gather information on gangster Benjamin "Bugsy" Siegel.
 He reported on his experiences in the Los Angeles Times and later in the December 1950 issue of The American Mercury, a literary magazine.